slaclab/sdf-docs/access.md

   The S3DF NoMachine cluster can also be accessed in a browser by going to the following link: [https://s3dfnx.slac.stanford.edu:4443/](https://s3dfnx.slac.stanford.edu:4443/)

-  Enter your SLAC UNIX credentials to access the S3DF NoMachine web client.
+  Enter your SLAC account credentials to access the S3DF NoMachine web client.

   ?> The login method for S3DF NoMachine connections will be updated to use SLAC Account Single Sign-On (SSO) and Duo Multi-factor Authentication in the near future.
 For more information about SLAC SSO and MFA, see: [https://it.slac.stanford.edu/support/KB0010216](https://it.slac.stanford.edu/support/KB0010216)